circus-tent/circus/docs/source/tutorial/step-by-step.rst

 Installation
 ------------

-Circus is tested on Mac OS X and Linux with the latest Python 2.7, 3.2 and 3.3.
+Circus is tested on Mac OS X and Linux with the latest Python 3.5+.
 To run a full Circus, you will also need **libzmq**, **libevent** & **virtualenv**.

 On Debian-based systems::

-    $ sudo apt-get install libzmq-dev libevent-dev python-dev python-virtualenv
+    $ sudo apt-get install libzmq3-dev libevent-dev python-dev python-virtualenv

 Create a virtualenv and install *circus*, *circus-web* and *chaussette* in it ::